the-world-wang/batched-task-executor/Readme.md

 ## Getting started

 To use batched-task-executor, simply implement your own logic using the BatchedTaskExecutor interface.
-The example below uses a LoggingBatchedTaskExecutor to log Tasks to the console.
+The example below uses a LoggingBatchedTaskExecutor to log tasks to the console.

 ```java
 // For this example, store pending tasks in memory.
 You may implement your own